 But many others who are shopping on the marketplace exchange for coverage without qualifying for premium tax credits or subsidies may be in for sticker shock.
 The Kaiser Family Foundation reports that in the 19 states which chose not to implement the Obamacare Medicaid expansion, more than 2.5 million individuals are caught in the “Medicaid gap.”

-- These individuals have income between approximately 44 percent and 100 percent of the federal poverty level – resulting in an income too high to qualify for Medicaid, yet too low to qualify for federal assistance to pay for Obamacare coverage.
+- These individuals have income between approximately 44 percent and 100 percent of the federal poverty level – resulting in an income too high to qualify for Medicaid, yet too low to qualify for Obamacare federal assistance.

 - An additional 6.7 million individuals shopping on the Obamacare exchange will also find themselves unable to qualify for premium tax credits or subsidies because their income exceeds the federal assistance guidelines.

 In all, that’s more than 9 million consumers who are facing average premium increases of 34 percent for silver-level exchange plans in 2018, with the hardest-hit markets experiencing a 78 percent increase.
 Rising premiums, coupled with high out-of-pocket costs for deductibles and co-pays, are pricing many consumers right out of traditional major medical benefit plans available on the Obamacare market.